 The sacrament of marriage to be ordained by God as a holy union between one man and one woman as biologically defined at birth.

 Our focus and goal as a ministry is to serve and minister to children, families and entire communities who are underserved and impoverished across Asia.
 Each aspect of service is motived by our love for Jesus.

 National missionaries have few or no cultural barriers to overcome.
 They can readily integrate and fellowship with those who, unlike their western counterparts, only know their Asian culture.
 While national workers do face difficult obstacles as they serve, they still have an enormous advantage over their co-workers from North America and other non-Asian lands.

 National missionaries serve to help meet the needs of the communities to which they are sent.
 Some communities are able to get a Bridge of Hope center through which children are able to receive an education, medical checkups and a daily meal.
 For some families, this is the only opportunity their children will have to get an education.
 And because GFA-supported missionaries are part of the community, they are intimately familiar with the needs of families and communities.
 As resources are made available, national workers can help providing income-producing animals for families and even wells for an entire village.
 These things help bless children, their families and even entire communities.

 Because of their faithfulness and willingness to sacrifice, national missionaries have been able to minister to families and communities.
 And believers are gathering weekly to worship the Lord in their churches across Asia.

 None of this has come easily.
 GFA-supported national missionaries are paying a high price of hardship as Christ motivates them.

 God is faithful and is supplying the needs of His Church.

 Dr. K.P.
-Yohannan is the founder and director of Gospel for Asia and author of numerous books including Revolution in World Missions.
+Yohannan is the founder of GFA World (Formerly: Gospel for Asia) and author of numerous books including Revolution in World Missions.